-Whenever I go to the grocery store and see all the popsicle brands and flavors, I can’t help but wonder how much sugar is in them, or what artificial flavors and weird preservatives they put.
-Luckily, homemade popsicles are pretty easy (and fun!) to make.
-By making your own, you’ll know exactly what goes in.
+Whenever I go to the grocery store and see all the popsicle brands and flavors, I can’t help but wonder how many hidden unhealthy ingredients they have.
+Luckily, homemade fruit popsicles are pretty easy and fun to make.
+By making your own, you’ll know exactly what goes in!

-You can even have these mango pineapple popsicles for breakfast – they are pretty much frozen smoothies, right?!
-This sure is a way to make breakfast fun and cool.
+You can even have these healthy mango pineapple popsicles for breakfast – they are pretty much frozen smoothies, right?!
+This is a way to make breakfast fun and cool.
 For fun smoothie ideas, check out my Mixed Berry Yogurt Smoothie or my all-time favorite, Mango Strawberry Smoothie!
 See?
 I love mango everything!

 For the liquid component, I used Jumex mango nectar (you can find it in the juice section at the grocery store).
-You can also add orange juice or pineapple juice, but definitely stay away from canned or bottled juices that taste like a bunch of chemicals.
-Also, make sure to not use thick juices, otherwise you’ll have a hard time blending.
+You can also add homemade orange juice or pineapple juice.
+Make sure to not use thick juices, otherwise you’ll have a hard time blending.

 Then it’s all about blending!
 The consistency should be like a thick-ish, smooth puree.